 We are located at Pierrepont Street and Monroe Place in Brooklyn Heights, NY, in a shady, quiet residential neighborhood just over the Brooklyn Bridge from Manhattan.
 The main public entrance to the Sanctuary is on Pierrepont Street.
 The church office (and official mailing address) is 50 Monroe Place, Brooklyn, NY 11201 , just around the corner from the public entrance.
 We are easily reached by subway, F train to Jay Street, A to High Street, 4,5 and R to Borough Hall and 2,3 to Clark Street.

-We are a member of the Unitarian Universalist Association (UUA), which has a liberal spiritual philosophy that keeps an open mind to the religious questions people have struggled with in all times and places.
+We are a member of the Unitarian Universalist Association (UUA), which has a liberal spiritual philosophy which keeps an open mind to the religious questions people have struggled with in all times and places.

-Brooklyn, NY 11201
+Mailing Address: 48 Monroe Place, Brooklyn, NY 11201

-718 624 5466
+Office Phone: 718 624 5466

-Monday-Thursday, 9:00am – 4:00pm
+Office Hours: Monday-Thursday, 10:00am – 4:00pm